inestacanho/inestacanho.github.io/about.markdown

 ## What You’ll Find Here

-- Introduction to the Dataset: A quick overview of the San Francisco crime dataset and why it’s relevant.
+- **Introduction to the Dataset**: A quick overview of the San Francisco crime dataset and why it’s relevant.

-- Three Key Visualizations: A mix of time-series analysis, geographical mapping, and interactive visualizations to illustrate trends.
+- **Three Key Visualizations**: A mix of time-series analysis, geographical mapping, and interactive visualizations to illustrate trends.

-- Analysis & Context: Insights from our data, backed by external sources where needed.
+- **Analysis & Context**: Insights from our data, backed by external sources where needed.

 This project follows a storytelling approach to data visualization.
 It is hosted on GitHub Pages (the GitHub page is linked [here](https://github.com/inestacanho/inestacanho.github.io)).
 Visualizations were created using tools such as Matplotlib, Bokeh, and Folium.